SyngletOxygen/LittleBigPlanetPrivateServerPatcher/README.md

 ### TODO:
-- add filter for certain games(this will make it easier to search)<br />
+- add filter for certain games<br />
-- host 24/7 server list(ServerList is hosted but it isnt 24/7)<br />
+- host 24/7 server list[^2]<br />
 - utilize TCP client with PS3 to automatically find the user's EBOOT in the correct folder for them
+- Decrypt the eboot.bin
 - Add support for LBP Vita,PSP and Karting

+[^2]: it is being hosted but only temporarly

+### Prequisites:
+- Lastest version of java
+- Eboot Decrypted on pc.[^3]

+[^3]:This shouldnt be a problem in the future, since the goal is to decrypt it on the patcher

+# How to run:
+Install the lastest version of [java](https://www.java.com/en/download/ie_manual.jsp).
+Then you have to simply run the program by downloading it from the [Releases](https://github.com/SyngletOxygen/LittleBigPlanetPrivateServerPatcher/releases) tab. <br />
+Select the ´.elf´[^4] file, put the server dns / select it from the server list on the right, and write the name of the patched elf.[^5]<br />
+And if you have done everything right, you shall press "Patch!"

+[^4]:this is the file that the Decryptor gives when the file is ... well .... decrypted.
+[^5]:this file will be the output of the Patcher, the extension is <FILENAME>.patched. , you can write any folder, if you just write the name of the file, it will get set on the same folder as the patcher.